Broadcom/CDD-Grafana-Datasource/README.md

-# BMC Helix Datasource
+# Broadcom Continuous Delivery Director (CDD) Datasource

-This is a Grafana datasource for fetching Metrics, Events & logs from Helix Monitor, Helix Remediate & Helix Optimize products
+This is a Grafana datasource for fetching Metrics from Continuous Delivery Director

 ## Requirements

-Grafana 7.3.1+ is required.
+Grafana XXXX

-BMC Helix v21.02+ license/subscription is required
+Continuous Delivery Director v8.3 (or above)  or CDD SaaS subscription

 ## Features

-- Supports Lucene queries to fetch Events & Logs
-- Supports Promql & Metricql to fetch Metrics data
-- Utilizes BMC Helix REST API's
-- Secured authentication via access key and secret key
+Get release quality continuous testing metrics:
+- Total number of test suites
+- Total number of successful test suites
+- Total number of failed test suites
+- Total number of error test suites
+- Total number of skipped test suites
+- Total number of disabled test suites

+query Paraemters:
+- Project Name
+- Application Name
+- Application Nane
+- Application Version Name
+- Environment Name
+- Plugin Name

+Select one or more plugin
+If a plugin was entered, reply with information on all the plugins

 ## Configuration

 This datasource uses the Instana REST API to query the underlying data services.

-First of all you will need to generate an Access key & Secret key in BMC Helix portal ([Keys](https://docs.bmc.com/docs/BMCHelixPortal/setting-up-api-users-for-programmatic-access-967330979.html))
+First of all you will need to generate an API key (recomanded to use an integration user)

 Configure Retrived values as shown below